rarya618/article-api/README.md

 - If the API returns the same article through the GET request
 - If the API returns the correct tag data through the GET request

-### Test 5: Posting multiple articles on the same date to the API and getting one tag
+### Test 5: Posting multiple articles on the same date to the API and getting two tags
 #### Checks:
 - If the API accepts multiple standard article through POST requests
 - If the API returns correct articles through the GET requests